Delivery Mode: ONLINE

 ATTENTION INTERNATIONAL STUDENTS:

-The ASD by itself cannot be completed with 9 credits and 3 courses per term, you need to be in a larger program(s).
+The ASD cannot be completed with 9 credits per term.

 Graduating & Jobs